 Can Parrots Eat Papaya?

 Papaya is safe for parrots to eat.
 It’s non-toxic, easy to ingest, and is packed with nutrients.
 As a fruit, it can account for up to 15% of your parrot’s diet.
 However, it’s best paired with other types of fruit, so your parrot has a rounded collection of meals.
-Of course, the best food you can give a parrot is a formulated diet, which should contain a mix of:

 - Papaya can be squeezed and given as a refreshing drink